Christian influences on the Islamic world: Role of Christianity in medicine in the medieval Islamic world

 The field of Islamic Medicine owes its origins to two Christians, Masawaiyh and Hunayn ibn Ishaq.
 The Nestorian Christian, Yahya ibn Masawayh, wrote many works on fevers, hygiene, and dietetics.
 Masawaiyh, served six caliphs as a physician, wrote 44 original works and translated many Greek medical works into Arabic, and was made the first head of the House of Wisdom by the Abbasid caliph al-Ma'mun.
-His was the first treatise on ophthalmology, but he was soon surpassed in this field by his famous pupil, Hunain ibn Ishaq, aka Johannitius, whom some regard as the father of Arab medicine.
-Razi, the physician of genius known in medieval Europe as Rhazes, profited greatly from the works started by Hunain ibn Ishaq.
+His was the first treatise on ophthalmology, but he was soon surpassed in this field by his famous pupil, Hunayn ibn Ishaq (aka Johannitius), whom some regard as the father of Arab medicine.
+Razi, the physician of genius known in medieval Europe as Rhazes, profited greatly from the works started by Hunayn ibn Ishaq.
 The Assyrian Christian named Stephanos translated the work of Greek physician Pedanius Dioscorides into the Arabic language, and for over a century, this translated medical text was used by the Muslim states.

 For 200 years the Bukhtishu family, Assyrian Christians, were the physicians to the Caliphs of Baghdad and they founded the great medical school at Gundeshapur in Iran.
 When Abbasid Caliph al-Mansur became ill and no physician in Baghdad could cure him, he sent for the dean of the medical school in Gundeshapur, which was renowned as the best of its time.
 Many of them used their position in the Caliphs court to influence events and further the interests of their church and Christian community.
 They became advisors as well as confidential friends to many Caliphs.
 The first to see and greet Caliph Harun al-Rashid in the morning was his personal physician named Jabril ibn Bukhtishu, and when the fact that he was only a dhimmi caused jealousy, the caliph said: "But I owe my good health to him, and since the well being of the Muslims is dependent on me, their well-being is dependent on Jabril."

 The number of Christian doctors in the Abbasid Caliphate was very large.
 Many of them wrote original works in medicine and translated medical works into Arabic.
-Because of this they obtained a special importance within Baghdadi society and acquired a particular prestige.
-This is shown by a story told by al-Jahiz about a Muslim physician named Asad bin Jani who explained why he didnt have any customers:
+As a result of this they earned a special importance within Baghdadi society and acquired a particular prestige.
+The Muslim Physician Asad ibn Jani explained to the theologian al-Jahiz why he had no work despite an epidemic happening in the Abbasid Caliphate:

+Leading Muslim physicians were trained at Nestorian medical center at Nisibis.
+School of Nisibis offered not only medicine but the full range of advanced education, as did the other institutions of learning the Nestorian Christians established, including the one at Gundeshapur in Iran, which the distinguished historian George Sarton called “the greatest intellectual center of the time.”